blueprint-platform/codegen-blueprint/docs/demo/generated/hexagonal/README.md

 ## Scope & Intent

-This generated project intentionally focuses on **structural correctness and architectural enforcement**.
+This generated project intentionally focuses on **structural correctness and observable architectural guardrails**.

 Delivery concerns (CI/CD, containerization, deployment strategies) are left to the consuming team and platform standards.